M365 Changelog: Microsoft Teams: Enhanced confidentiality in voicemail greetings – Jan 13, 2025

 Microsoft Teams has increased voicemail greeting privacy, now omitting recipient names for external calls.
 This feature is available now and requires no admin action post-rollout.
 Users should be informed of this change, which also affects Skype for Business.

-MC974356 – Coming soon for Microsoft Teams: Microsoft has enhanced the privacy and security of voicemail greetings for calls.
+Coming soon for Microsoft Teams: We have enhanced the privacy and security of voicemail system greetings for calls.

 When this will happen:

-General Availability (Worldwide, GCC, GCC High, DoD): Available now.
+General Availability (Worldwide, GCC, GCC High, DoD): Available since November 2024.

 How this will affect your organization:

-If a call recipient does not answer, the caller will be forwarded to the recipient’s voicemail.
-The greeting will inform the caller that the user is unavailable and prompt the caller to leave a message after the tone.
+After this rollout, if a call recipient does not answer, the caller will be forwarded to the recipient’s voicemail.
+The system greeting will inform the caller that the user is unavailable and prompt the caller to leave a message after the tone.
 Also, the recipient’s real name will only be announced for internal calls.
 For external calls, the recipient’s name will be replaced with “the person.”

 This change is on by default.